ExpediaGroup/pitchfork/docs/installation/running.md

 ## Run the Docker image

-The preferred way to run Pitchfork is via [Docker](https://hub.docker.com/r/expediagroup/pitchfork/).
+The preferred way to run Pitchfork is with [Docker](https://hub.docker.com/r/expediagroup/pitchfork/).

     docker run -p 9411:9411 expediagroup/pitchfork:latest

 You can override the default properties with environment variables (macro case or screaming upper case), for example:

     docker run -p 9411:9411 -e PITCHFORK_FORWARDERS_LOGGING_ENABLED=true expediagroup/pitchfork:latest